victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

 ## Samples

+You'll find the backup of a sample vault at `"src\DemoVault\Serilog.Sinks.MFilesObject-empty,no Log structure.mfb"`.
+This is no more than an empty vault with an extra alias for the `Document` class.
+Restore this sample vault and use the sample vault application with this vault.
+The `Serilog.Sinks.MFilesObject` sink will add the necessary logging structure to the vault at first run (if executed with administrative privileges).

-This repository contains a sample Vault Application, called `DemoVaultApplication.sln` with appdef name "Serilog.Sinks.MFilesObject Demo" and logs any check in of the "Document" class objects.
-Refresh the vault content in the M-Files Desktop App to find the Log objects with name `"Serilog.Sinks.MFilesObject Demo-Log-yyyy-MM-dd"`.
+This repository contains a sample Vault Application, called `DemoVaultApplication.sln` with appdef name `"Serilog.Sinks.MFilesObject Demo"` and logs any check-in of the "Document" class objects.
+Refresh the vault content in the M-Files Desktop App to find the Log objects with name `"VaultApp Serilog.Sinks.MFilesObject Demo-Log-yyyy-MM-dd"`.

 Another sample is `SANDBOX` that logs on to the sample vault, ensures Log structure and logs some messages.
 Again, refresh the vault content in the M-Files Desktop App to find the Log objects with name `"LoggingFromSandboxDemo-Log-yyyy-MM-dd"`.

 ## Getting the samples to work

-1. Import sample vault `src\DemoVault\Serilog.Sinks.MFilesObject-empty,no Log structure.mfb` to your local M-Files server, naming it "Serilog.Sinks.MFilesObject" and preserving the Vault GUID; Grant access to an account.
+1. Import the sample vault `"src\DemoVault\Serilog.Sinks.MFilesObject-empty,no Log structure.mfb"` to your local M-Files server, naming it `"Serilog.Sinks.MFilesObject"` and preserving the Vault GUID; Grant access to M-files user accounts.
 1. Add the vault connection credentials to the M-Files desktop desktop settings and open an M-Files Explorer.
 1. Open the solution in Visual Studio, and build the `Debug` configuration (not `DebugWithoutDeployment`).
 Visual Studio will install the vault application into the vault.
 When installed correctly, the M-Files Admin will show the vault application `Serilog.Sinks.MFilesObject Demo` at `Configurations` > `Other Applications` and even have logged something already.
 1. In the M-Files desktop app, add and check-in a document for class `Document`.
 The vault application will be triggered for event `BeforeCheckInChangesFinalize` and log the change.
 Refresh the desktop app to see the new or updated Log object.

-The demo vault application has one configuration item to set the minimal event level to log.
-If set to "ERROR", the sink will only emit log messages of level ERROR.
+The demo vault application has one configuration item where you can set set the minimal event level to log.
+If set to "None", nothing is logged.
+The sample vault application currenly only logs INFORMATIONAL events.

+Note that the vault application also logs errors to the event log via the additionally configured log sink `Serilog.Sinks.MFilesSysUtilsEventLog`; this sink employs SysUtils.ReportToEventLog().

 ## Vault Example code